Hypnosis / Trance

 ~ Einstein ~

 Under hypnosis, you are always in control and cannot be made to do anything you would not want to do.
 (Stage hypnotists have a careful selection procedure to choose subjects who are willing volunteers and are simply more relaxed and less inhibited when in a trance).

-A hypnotist is merely a guide who leads you into this pleasant, relaxed state, in which you have greater access to the insight, resources and power of the unconscious mind.
+A hypnotist is merely a guide who leads you into this pleasant, relaxed state, in which you have greater access to the vast resources, insight and power of the unconscious mind.

-The hypnotherapist will then decide which technique is likely to be most helpful for your situation.
-This may include being guided into a relaxed trance state, in which you will be given instructions and asked to respond to questions.
+The first session may include a short exploration of one of more techniques, such as being guided into a relaxed trance state, in which you will be given instructions and asked to respond to questions.
 The technique will depend on the nature of the problem and also your experience, beliefs and expectations about hypnosis.

-You may be given some simple homework, to help support and reinforce the effect of the session and /or some yoga or meditation techniques, depending on what seems most appropriate for you.
+You may be given some simple homework, to help support and reinforce the effect of the session and /or some yoga based techniques, depending on what we explored together and seems most appropriate for you.